 Getting an Amalgam Filling

 If your cavity is on the center of the biting surface of your tooth, then you can skip this paragraph!
 If your cavity is between two teeth, the dentist will place a metal band (called a matrix band) tightly around the tooth to help build the wall of the tooth back up.
 Your dentist will also place a wedge between the two teeth so that when the filling is completed the neighboring tooth and the new filling will touch together and prevent food from getting caught between the two teeth when you chew.
+Newer alternatives to the matrix band and wedge are now being used that involve placing a small separator between the teeth with a spring-loaded ring that pushes the teeth apart to ensure that you don’t get food caught between the teeth when your filling is completed.
+Your dentist can explain the system they use to help you understand what is going on.

 Many times dentists place what are called bases or liners onto the exposed internal part of the tooth to help prevent the tooth from hurting after the filling is completed.